Home Equity Loan Rates and Lenders in March 2025Compare Home Equity Line of Credit (HELOC) Rates in March 2025

 It’s not easy to find a lender who’ll offer you a HELOC when you have a credit score below 680.
 If your credit isn’t up to snuff, it may be wise to put the idea of taking out a new loan on hold and focus on repairing your credit first.

-Benefits of a home equity line of credit
+How much can you borrow with a home equity line of credit?

 A HELOC can be a good idea if you need a more affordable way to pay for expensive projects or financial needs.
 It may make sense to take out a HELOC if: